Tips to keep road safety

 - Get on the bus in order, don’t be crowded.

-- When getting on and off the car, you should wait for the car to stop, don’t fight during the period.
+- When getting on and off the car, you should wait for the car to stop, don’t fight during that period.

 - Don’t bring flammable and explosive hazardous materials such as gasoline and firecrackers into the car.

 - Don’t stretch your head, hands or arms out of the window when riding in a car.